3cpt/3cpt.github.io/index.md

 ---

 **On the Job:**
-I'm passionate about the delicate dance between impeccable software craftsmanship and the pulse of product development.
-A good process is essential, and I'm always seeking that optimal rhythm.
-At the heart of it all?
+I really like finding the balance between doing great work on software and moving the project along.
+A good plan is important, and I'm always looking for the best way to do things.
+The most important part?
 The team.
-Their success drives the entire project forward, and I prioritize fostering a collaborative and harmonious environment.
+When they do well, the whole project does well, and I work hard to make sure we all get along and work well together.

 **A Bit About Me:**
-Positivity and open communication are my hallmarks.
-I believe in not just coding with best practices but also living them – from fostering transparent conversations to ensuring that every interaction is rooted in respect and understanding - and with some fun too.
+I like to stay positive and talk openly with others.
+I believe in not just doing the coding right but also treating people right – by talking clearly, listening, and showing respect in every talk we have.
+Plus, I love to keep people laughing.
+A good laugh makes any day better!